Extend the depth of your education degree

-Honours students in the School of Education will be regarded as budding researchers where they will contribute significantly to the research culture in the School.
-Honours students will be aligned to the School of Education research concentrations.
-These are the Sustainability, Environment and the Arts in Education (SEAE) Research Cluster and the TeachLab Research Group.
+Honours students at the Faculty of Education will be regarded as budding researchers who will contribute significantly to the research culture at the Faculty.
 Through completion of the Honours degree, students will:

 - Acquire an understanding of various research methods in the field of education